icplayer/icplayer/addons/YouTube_Addon/documentation.md

     </tr>
     <tr>
         <td>Time start</td>
-        <td>Value in seconds, equal or greater than 0 that determines time of video start.
-If video should start from the beginning then leave empty or set to 0.</td>
+        <td>Value in seconds, greater than 0 that determines time of video start.
+If video should start from the beginning then leave field empty.</td>
     </tr>
     <tr>
         <td>Autoplay</td>